kittyji/user-docs/en/studio-page.md

 If the model is successfully aligned with GPS information, you can obtain the cooridnate of any point on the model.

+Please note that this function is not available online if the model is located in Mainland China.
+According to Chinese regulations, if the location of the model is in Mainland China, users need to upgrade the project to Pro and sync it with Altizure Desktop.
+Then, users can use this function offline in Altizure Desktop.

 ![](../assets/studio-coor-icon.png)

 ## Seen Images Icon {#images}